 Esau McCaulley interviewed NT Wright on his Disrupters podcast last year.
-NT Wright is a British New Testament scholar of some renown who became McCauley’s mentor.
-McCaulley is an African American from raised a Southern Baptist in the deep south.
+NT Wright is a British New Testament scholar of some renown who became McCauley’s mentor t St. Andrew’s.
+McCaulley is an African American raised a Southern Baptist in the deep south.

 McCaulley made a comment after the interview that prompts my writing today.
 He said, “I feel like I am a mix of a bunch of things.
 I have this kind of British, evangelical side, and I have this kind of African American church side, and strangely they have coalesced in ways I didn’t expect.”